acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 ~~~
 {: .language-c}

-Here, you will get each thread tagging their output with their unique ID, a number between 0 and (number of threads - 1).
+With this code, each thread's output will be tagged with its unique ID, a number between 0 and (number_of_threads - 1).

-> ## Pragmas and code blocks in FORTRAN
-> An OpenMP directive applies to the *code block* following it in C or C++.
-Code blocks are either a single line, or a series of lines wrapped by curly brackets.
->
-> Because Fortran doesn't have an analogous construction, many OpenMP directives in Fortran are paired with the matching "end" directive, such as `!$omp parallel end`.
-{: .callout}

 > ## Thread ordering
-> Try running the program a few times.
+> Run the `hello` program several times.
-> - What order do the threads write out their messages in?
+> In what order do the threads write out their messages?
-> - What's going on?
+> What is happening here?
 >
 > > ## Solution
 > > The messages are emitted in random order.
 This is an important rule of not only OpenMP programming, but parallel programming in general: parallel elements are scheduled to run by the operating system and order of their execution is not guaranteed.